No model feels as light on our harnesses as a pair of Evolv Cruzers.

 Armed with a thin outsole of TRAX High Friction rubber, these shoes smear almost as well as the champion of smearing, the Five Ten Guide Tennie and its stealth rubber.
 Our testers enjoyed warming on up easy granite slabs in Pine Creek Canyon while their feet remained fresh and comfy.

 These shoes are not ideal for long approaches or carrying heavy loads.
 The soft EVA midsole is a welcome addition to the Cruzer Classic (which has no midsole), but it still wasn't enough to keep our testers comfortable for the long haul.
 The pronators among us in particular, as their heels slid around and slightly off the heel.
-If you don't mind carrying an extra five ounces, the Arc'teryx Acrux SL is still very packable, and more comfortable on long approaches.

 These shoes offer the least supportive of all the shoes tested.
 While slightly more supportive than the Cruzer Classic, they still aren't what we would choose to hike around with heavy packs or stand in aiders all day, but that isn't what they were designed for.
 If you're cruising around the boulder field, roadside cragging, or walking around town, the Cruzer Psyche is more than adequate.